loader image

 • Coverage: The plan must ‘minimum value’ which is defined as covering 60% of covered services.

 It’s important to note that this requirement only applies to larger employers with 50 or more full-time employees.
-Under the ACA, businesses with fewer employees are not obligated to offer health insurance.
+Under the ACA, businesses with fewer employees are not obligated to offer health benefits.

-For more information on providing health insurance to US employees, refer to our guide on healthcare benefits in the US.
+For more information, refer to our guide on healthcare benefits in the US.

 Beyond the Basics: Common Supplemental Benefits in the US